-- Patient Safety including opportunities for Residents to report errors, unsafe conditions, & near misses, & to participate in inter-professional teams to promote & enhance safe care. - Healthcare Quality (QI) including how sponsoring institutions engage Residents in the use of data to improve systems of care, reduce health care disparities & improve patient outcomes - Transitions in Care including how sponsoring institutions demonstrate effective standardization & oversight of transitions of care. - Supervision including how sponsoring institutions maintain & oversee policies of supervision concordant with ACGME requirements in an environment at both the institutional & program level that assures the absence of retribution. - Well-Being (Formerly called Duty Hours Oversight, Fatigue Management & Mitigation) The optimal clinical learning environment is engaged in systematic and institutional strategies and processes to cultivate and sustain the well-being of both its patients and clinical care team.
-The original focus area called "Duty Hours, Fatigue Management, and Mitigation" has evolved into "Well-Being,' addressing four interrelated topics: - Work and life balance - Fatigue - o Burnout - Support of those at risk or demonstrating self-harm.
-This new focus area recognizes the important role of clinical learning environments in designing and implementing systems that monitor and support physician well-being. - Professionalism-with regard to how sponsoring institutions educate for professionalism, monitor behavior on the part of Residents & Faculty & respond to issues concerning: - accurate reporting of program information - integrity in fulfilling educational & professional responsibilities - veracity in scholarly pursuits.
+- Patient Safety including opportunities for Residents to report errors, unsafe conditions, & near misses, & to participate in inter-professional teams to promote & enhance safe care. - Healthcare Quality (QI) including how sponsoring institutions engage Residents in the use of data to improve systems of care, reduce health care disparities & improve patient outcomes - Teaming (to promote safe and efficient Transitions in Care) including how sponsoring institutions demonstrate effective standardization & oversight of transitions of care and supporting high-performance teaming.
+The concept of teaming recognizes need for purposeful interactions in which team members coordinate safe and efficient care, collaborating and sharing accountability. - Supervision including how sponsoring institutions maintain & oversee policies of supervision concordant with ACGME requirements in an environment at both the institutional & program level that assures the absence of retribution. - Well-Being The optimal clinical learning environment is engaged in systematic and institutional strategies and processes to cultivate and sustain the well-being of both its patients and clinical care team.
+The original focus area was called "Duty Hours, Fatigue Management, & Mitigation" but has evolved into "Well-Being," addressing four interrelated topics: work & life balance; fatigue; burnout; & support of those at risk or demonstrating self-harm.
+This new focus area recognizes the important role of clinical learning environments in designing and implementing systems that monitor and support physician well-being. - Professionalism-with regard to how sponsoring institutions educate for professionalism, monitor behavior on the part of Residents & faculty & respond to issues concerning: accurate reporting of program information; integrity in fulfilling educational & professional responsibilities; & veracity in scholarly pursuits..